dataesr/paysage-api/README.md

 * Run test into a Docker container

-`docker-compose -f docker-compose-test.yml up --build --exit-code-from app`
+`docker-compose -f docker-compose-test.yml up --build --exit-code-from paysage-api`

 ### Docker
 To run the full app in a Docker container :

 `docker-compose up --build`

-This run a docker container, with a MongoDB inside.
+This run a docker container, with a MongoDB inside, the paysage-auth app and the paysage-api app.

-To acces the MongoDB from the outside, use host :
+To acces the MongoDB from the outside, use host : `mongodb://127.0.0.1:27017`.

-`mongodb://127.0.0.1:27017`.
+To access the paysage-api, use host : `http://localhost:3000/`.

-To access the API, use host : `http://localhost:3000/`
+To acess the paysage-auth, use host : `http://localhost:3000/`.

 To see the API docs, see : http://localhost:3000/docs/api/.